nhu92/Mixed-DNA-Project/07-TestKewData.md

 Generally, I want to apply a normal transformation to each column of unknown exons to make them add-able.
 To aggregate all the matrices, I need to fix the rows and columns to match up the correct names for the sum up.
 The output will be used as the Z-axis of the contour map.
 I will test the normal transformation approach.
 If it does not work, I might try some other transformation to expand the data differences.

 The normalized matrix should be positive (? maybe- cause it does not affect the contour plot).
+(The code is very specified need to make it for common runs.)